MartinBernstorff/iterpy/README.md

 <!-- start short-description -->
 Python has implemented `map`, `filter` etc. as functions, rather than methods on a sequence.
-This makes the result harder to read and iterators less used than they could be. iterpy exists to change that.
+Since it does not contain a pipe operator, this makes the result harder to read. iterpy exists to change that.

 You get this 🔥: